 On July 11th, 2012, the United States Court of Appeals for the Fourth Circuit affirmed a decision by the United States Bankruptcy Court for the Eastern District of North Carolina that developed a new method of calculating household size.
 Before this case, there were three methods that courts looked at to determine household size.
 The “heads on beds” approach simply counts the number of people who have lived in the household.
 The income tax dependent method counts any dependent that the Debtor could claim on their income tax return.
 Finally, the economic unit approach counts any person that the Debtor actually supports financially.
 Each of these methods has problems associated with them.
 Jurisdictions vary on what approach to take based on which method a judge feels works best under the Bankruptcy Code.

 In this case (Johnson v Zimmer), the Debtor had a complex familial situation.
 She had an ex-husband, two children of her own, and three step-children.
-However, the five children did not reside at the home on a full-time basis as she held joint custody with the ex-husband.
+However, the five children did not reside at the home on a full-time basis.
+That is because she held joint custody with the ex-husband.
 Initially, she claimed a household size of seven using the “heads on beds” approach.
-However, the ex-husband, who happened to be a creditor, objected stating that the children were not full time residents and should not be included in the household size calculation.
+However, the ex-husband, who happened to be a creditor, objected.
+He stated that the children were not full-time residents and should not be included in the household size calculation.

 If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to firstname.lastname@example.org, or complete the contact form below.